scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 in this field, for several reasons.

 - **Substantive, policy-oriented structural modeling.**
-  Unlike many recent fields of "data science", in which generic model-fitting and machine-learning techniques are applied to a large data set for the purpose of maximizing predictive potential, this branch of economics operates with relatively scarce data and a drive for model veracity.
+  Unlike many recent fields of data science, in which generic model-fitting and machine-learning techniques are applied to a large data set for the purpose of maximizing predictive potential, this branch of Economics operates with relatively scarce data and a drive for model veracity.
 Besides the academic field of researchers, the intended audience for these models are national central banks and other policy-makers.